genehaus/singlecellRNA-seq/intercellular_study/compare.between.group.by.cellchat.md

 <br>

+Next step to README.md <br>
-from Seurat object to cellchat <br>
+To compare cellchat outputs between groups <br>
 This analysis is based on the data from mice.

 ### 1. Call libraries <br>